Pwd9000-ML/blog-devto/posts/DevOps-Replace-Tokens/DevOps-Replace-Tokens.md

 For this tutorial we will write a simple terraform configuration that will deploy a resource group, but we will use the **replace tokens task** to manipulate our configuration file to deploy 3 different resource groups based on environment.
 For example `Infra-dev-Rg`, `Infra-uat-Rg` and `Infra-prod-Rg`.
 I have set up a new project in my organisation called **DynamicTerraform**, I also created a repository called **Infrastructure**.
 Inside of my repository I have created the following paths:

-- `\terraform-azurerm-resourcegroup` This location will be my root path used to store the main terraform configuration files which will be used to deploy a simple resource group.
+- `/terraform-azurerm-resourcegroup` This location will be my root path used to store the main terraform configuration files which will be used to deploy a simple resource group.
-- `\terraform-azurerm-resourcegroup\pipelines` This location will be used to store and configure yaml deployment pipelines for the resources in my root path.
+- `/terraform-azurerm-resourcegroup/pipelines` This location will be used to store and configure yaml deployment pipelines for the resources in my root path.
-- `\terraform-azurerm-resourcegroup\pipelines\variables` This location will be used to store and configure yaml variable template files used for my pipelines.
+- `/terraform-azurerm-resourcegroup/pipelines/variables` This location will be used to store and configure yaml variable template files used for my pipelines.
+- `/terraform-azurerm-resourcegroup/pipelines/task_groups` This location will be used to store and configure yaml tasks/steps used in my pipelines.

-Any additional future resources can be created in new root paths e.g.: `\terraform-azurerm-resourceX`, `\terraform-azurerm-resourceY`, `\terraform-azurerm-resourceZ` etc...
-For this tutorial we will just be using `\terraform-azurerm-resourcegroup` to deploy multiple resource groups dynamically based on an environment e.g. `dev`, `uat` and `prod`.
+Any additional future resources can be created in new root paths e.g.: `/terraform-azurerm-resourceX`, `/terraform-azurerm-resourceY`, `/terraform-azurerm-resourceZ` etc...
+For this tutorial we will just be using `/terraform-azurerm-resourcegroup` to deploy multiple resource groups dynamically based on an environment e.g. `dev`, `uat` and `prod`.
 This is what the DevOps project layout looks like:

 ![rep_layout](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/master/posts/DevOps-Replace-Tokens/assets/rep_layout.png)